 Our 9 year old

-It then occurred to me, "we're having a conversation about "genes" = teaching moment about his genetic make up -the combination of his fathers' genes and his egg donors' genes".
+It then occurred to me, "we're having a conversation about "genes" = teaching moment about his genetic makeup -the combination of his fathers' genes and his egg donors' genes".
 I tell him that I know almost certainly, 99.99% that his genes are all healthy and strong.
-Because the egg donor who helped us make him, gave us a medical health evaluation, and a psychological profile that tells us if there was any known genetic disorders.
+Because the egg donor who helped us make him gave us a medical health evaluation and a psychological profile that tells us if there were any known genetic disorders.
 The doctors who also helped us (the Endocrinologist and Embryologist) also looked at all the DNA cells too to make sure your dad's sperm, the donor's egg, and once they were combined, they then made sure that the embryo was healthy and strong.
 Then, the doctors put you-as-a-strong-and-healthy-embryo inside me, I was pregnant for 9+ months, and then you were born!

 When your daddy and I were ready to make a baby (you), that's when I was about 35 years old and discovered that I couldn't "birth" any more egg cells, so we needed help.
 That's why we needed the egg donor - because I didn't have any strong egg cells left.
 That was the one missing part that your daddy and I needed to make a baby - to make you.
 You remember that you need 3 parts to make a baby: an egg cell, a sperm cell, and a uterus.
 "I'm glad she helped us and gave us her egg cells" he said.
 We couldn't agree more, and we will forever be grateful and forever appreciate all that she did for us.
 She helped us become a family with children.
 "Night mom, I love you."